alexmanrique/blog/_posts/2020-04-26-increase-coverage-in-your-java-code.md

 tags: increase coverage unit test
 ---

 In this post we are going to talk about code coverage in your Java code.
-It's important to have a high coverage but we have to consider other things a part from this metric.
+It's important to have a high coverage but we have to consider other things apart from this metric.

 ![Code coverage API plugin jenkins]({{ site.baseurl }}/images/summary-chart.gif) GIF source : <a href = "https://www.jenkins.io/blog/2018/08/17/code-coverage-api-plugin-1/"> Code coverage api plugin for jenkins</a>